cloverrrrrrr/HomeLab/README.md

-# Snort (Intrusion Detection System Lab)
+# Intrusion Detection System home lab using Snort

 ## Description
-Building Home lab for Intrusion Detection System with snort using virtualbox with some virtual machine for test the intrusion
+Building an Intrusion Detection System Home lab, to detect and capture an intrusion in the network using snort with some virtual machine for making the intrusion (TCP and ssh)
 <br />

 ## VM That I used